katstews/Weak-RSA/README.md

 Also check out my cool RSA slides here: https://docs.google.com/presentation/d/1UDapUyetU0RhW9nxci2SU6a93h8uCu7ErAAymIlpBeQ/edit?usp=sharing <br>

 ANYWAYS.
-Once we do whatever to convert the e and n to its decimal representation, we can now try to see if we can factorize that big assssss number.
+Once we do whatever to convert the e and n to its decimal representation, we can now try to see if we can factorize that big assssss number (which you can ^^).
 My fav website factordb.com.
 From there we'll find the respective p and q values and thats **ALL YOU NEED** to break RSA!

 Now we take the enc file we have, its in binary no problem.
 Use openssl to erncode it to base64, so it makes it easier to work with:
 ```